 Another stunning old European city is Saint Antonin Noble Val in Southern France – read all about it in my post on the Top 7 Things to do in Saint Antonin Noble Val.

-12. The Art Nouveau District
+12. Things to do Riga Latvia Art Nouveau District

 This was one of my favourite things to do in Riga!
 There are more than 800 art nouveau buildings in Riga – nearly as many as St Petersburg!
 Whilst there are examples of art nouveau architecture throughout the city the largest concentration is in what is now known as the Art Nouveau district which is northeast of the old town.